-According International to the Agency for Research on Cancer, acrylamide is listed as a Category 2A possibly carcinogenic to substance humans.
+According to the International Agency for Research on Cancer, acrylamide is listed as a Category 2A substance possibly carcinogenic to humans.
 Acrylamide is a hydrophilic substance that crosses the blood-brain barrier to cause direct neurotoxicity.
-In animal studies, including dogs, cats, guinea pigs, rabbits, and rodents, acrylamide is neurotoxic at repeated exposure levels between 0.5 and 50 mg/ kg/day.
+In animal studies, including dogs, cats, guinea pigs, rabbits, and rodents. acrylamide is neurotoxic at repeated exposure levels between 0.5 and 50 mg/ kg/day.
 Acrylamide was also found to alter the balance of the intestinal microflora, reducing the number of beneficial bacteria and increasing the harmful bacteria leading to the formation of lipopolysaccharides (LPS).
-LPS quickly enters the bloodstream causing damage to the blood-brain barrier and participating in the inflammatory signaling pathway that activates microglia, contributing to the formation of inflammatory cytokines (TNF- α , IL-6, and IL-1 β).
-The consequences of this process promote cell death (apoptosis), leading to a degeneration of the nervous system, causing Alzheimer's disease, Parkinson Gehrig and Lou [8].
+LPS quickly enters the bloodstream causing damage to the blood-brain barrier and participating in the inflammatory signaling pathway activates that microglia, contributing to the formation of inflammatory cytokines (TNF-α, IL-6, and IL-1 $\beta$ ).
+The consequences of this process promote cell death (apoptosis), leading to a degeneration of the nervous system, causing Alzheimer's disease,

-Simultaneously under the action of cytochrome P450 and cytochrome P450 (CYP2E1) enzyme 2E1 systems. acrylamide is converted to glycidamide linked to purine groups (guanine and adenine) of DNA, forming DNA fragments associated with a chemical that causes cancer (DNA adduct) changes the structure of DNA.
-This process also increases cancer risk and promotes apoptosis (Figure 4) [9, 10].
-Another study also showed that acrylamide and glycidamide cause mutations in the tumor suppressor gene TP53, leading to an increased risk of cancers, including breast, ovarian, colorectal, and lung cancer [11].
+Parkinson and Lou Gehrig [8].
+Simultaneously under the action of cytochrome P450 and cytochrome P450 2E1 (CYP2E1) enzyme systems, acrylamide is converted to glycidamide linked to purine groups (guanine and adenine) of DNA, forming DNA fragments associated with a chemical that causes cancer (DNA adduct) changes the structure of DNA.
+This process also increases cancer risk and promotes apoptosis (Figure 4) [9,10]. study Another also showed that acrvlamide glycidamide and cause mutations in the tumor suppressor gene TP53, leading to an increased risk of including breast, ovarian. cancers. colorectal, and lung cancer [11].